dferber90/lovely-webapp/README.md

 #### Starting production builds locally

-First, generate the frontend- & api-bundle
+First, generate the frontend- & api-bundle with:

 ```
 yarn build
 ```

-Then, go to the `dist-production` folder.
-You'll notice two folders: `api` and `frontend`.
-Those are the individual builds, meant for deployment.

-You'll also notice a `.env` file in each folder, which you might need to adapt.
+Then run `yarn start:build:dev`.
+It will concurrently run `yarn start` in `dist-production/frontend` and `dist-production/api`.

-You can start the servers locally with:
+You can start the servers manually as well.
+Make sure that all required environment variables are set.
+Then run:

 ```
 cd dist-production/api
-yarn start:local
+yarn start
 ```

 In anther terminal

 ```
 cd dist-production/frontend
-yarn start:local
+yarn start
 ```

 _Even though the output bundle has a `package.json` with dependencies, it's not necessary to install them when running locally, node can resolve the dependencies from the project folder (which is the parent-folder of `dist-production`) already._